Academic Programs of Study

 Commission on Accreditation of Athletic Training Education

-The Athletic Training Program in the Health and Physical Education Department is accredited by the Commission on Accreditation of Athletic Training Education.
+Accredited by the Commission on Accreditation of Athletic Training Education.

 The Center for Athletics and Wellness is designed to provide recreational opportunities for students and clinical space for burgeoning health research programs:

 - Facilities dedicated to wellness therapy, athletic training, and recreation

 - Human physiology lab with equipment for research, teaching, and evaluation of athletes, as well as the general public

 Our athletic training program provides students with the didactic and clinical knowledge necessary to pass the Board of Certification (BOC) exam.

 Students may apply to our athletic training program in the spring semester of their sophomore year and must meet the following requirements:

 - Completion of ATES 180 with a B- or better

 - Completion of ATES 130, ATES 155, BIOL 121, and BIOL 122 with a C or better

 - Cumulative GPA of 2.50